The 5 Qualities of Excellent Corporate KPIsMarch 28, 2017 by Stacey Barr

 - “Provide leadership for the energy and water supply sectors”

 - “Improve outcomes for stakeholders and customers”

-They have a list of four KPIs, but they don’t visually (in the layout of their plan) or logically align to their goals.
+They have a list of four KPIs, but they don’t visually (in the layout of their plan or a Results Map) or logically align to their goals.
 One KPI is “Stakeholder regulatory compliance”, which might align to one of the above goals.
 But it would be poor evidence of either.
 And none of the KPIs align at all with the other two goals they have.

 The layout of a strategic plan must make it clear which KPIs are aligned to which goals.